hgedia/blog.nil.foundation-hg/_drafts/2022-07-01-starknet-integration.md

 > [https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html](https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html).

 So, the same trick we apply to StarkNet.
-Whatever protocol's (like Solana's or Avalanche's) state/query proof is being generated with our [Proof Market-based Data Accessibility protocol](https://blog.nil.foundation/2022/05/31/dbms-replication-protocol.html), we can wrap its verification into Cairo-compatible STARK proof.
+Whatever protocol's (like Solana's or Avalanche's) state/query proof is being generated with our [Data Accessibility protocol](https://blog.nil.foundation/2022/05/31/dbms-replication-protocol.html), we can wrap its verification into Cairo-compatible STARK proof.

 And that would result into...